 Equity attributable to the non-controlling interest is presented separately in the consolidated statements of financial position.
-Income attributable to the non-controlling interest is presented separately in the consolidated statements of comprehensive income.
+Income attributable to the non-controlling interest is presented separately in the consolidated statements of income and in the consolidated statements of comprehensive income.